AnythingOP/linkedin-dummy/README.md

 # linkedin-dummy

 Mini LinkedIn-like Community Platform
-A full-stack social community platform built for the CIAAN Cyber Tech Pvt Ltd Full Stack Development Internship assessment.
+A full-stack social community platform .
 This application allows users to register, create posts with text and images, and interact with content from other users in a clean, modern, and responsive interface.

 Live Demo: [https://linkedin-dummy.vercel.app](https://linkedin-dummy.vercel.app/)